-It is recommended that the appropriate calibration, (open-short-load or open-short-load-thru) be performed on the Site Master prior to measurements.
+It is recommended that open, short, load calibration be performed on the Site Master prior to measurements.
 This gives confidence to the operator that the measurement performed is accurate and system uncertainties have been minimized.

 Power On Procedure

 The Site Master is designed specifically for field environments and applications requiring mobility.
 As such, it is a lightweight, handheld, battery operated unit which can be easily carried to any location, and is capable of up to 2.5 hours of continuous operation from a fully charged battery.
 Built-in energy conservation features allow battery life to be extended over an eight-hour workday.
 The Site Master can also be powered by a 12.5 Vdc external source.
 The external source can be either the Anritsu AC-DC Adapter (P/N 40-115) or 12.5 Vdc Automotive Cigarette Lighter Adapter (P/N 806-62) provided.